CraziiAce/Hypyxel/README.md

-# pypixel
+# PyPixel
-An API wrapper for the Hypixel API.
+A python API wrapper for the Hypixel API.

 As you can see, this is a WIP.